cormullion/Karnak.jl/docs/src/syntax.md

 end 600 600
 ```

-### `edgecurvature` and `edgecaps`
+### `edgecurvature` and `edgegaps`

-`edgecurvature` determines the curvature of the edges, and `edgegaps` sets the distance between the tip of the arrowhead and the vertex position.
+The `edgecurvature` keyword determines the curvature of the edges.

+The `edgegaps` keyword sets the distances between the ends of the edges and the vertex positions.

 Units, as everywhere in Karnak, are points/pixels (1 point is 0.3527mm).

 ```@example graphsection
 g = grid((3, 3))